 Gypsum (CaSO4.2H20) may be converted into bassanite (CaSO4.0.5H20) during grinding in alcohol.
 To prepare a gypsum standard, grind selenite crystals, which often do not convert.
 To prepare a bassanite standard, heat gypsum to 150 C overnight.
+An equation for correcting gypsum weight percents for bassanite conversion during ginding is located in the Results sheet.

-During sample preparation, after grinding in methanol and drying the sample, be sure to pass all of the sample through the sieve, and then mix the sieved sample thoroughly before side packing it into the holders.
-This procedure insures that the ZnO standard, which may segregate during drying, is uniformly mixed with the sample.
+During sample preparation, after grinding in methanol and drying the sample, be sure to pass all of the sample mixture through the sieve, and then mix the sieved sample thoroughly before side packing it into the holders.
+This procedure insures that the ZnO internal standard, which may segregate during drying, is uniformly mixed with the sample.

 Standardless analyses always sum to 100 percent, but this does not mean that these results are better than those run with an internal zincite standard.
+Both methods should give the same answer if all of the minerals present in a sample have been chosen to be present in the program.